iwakoscott/react-router-workshop/README.md

 1. Add a new `Route` to catch the `/jams/<unique-id>`.
 2. Build out the `Vote` component to be rendered at `/jams/<unique-id>`.
 3. Use the `getIdea` and `handleVote` API methods to render the idea's `likes` and `title` data, and add the `button` click behavior, respectively.
-4. Add a conditional to catch ideas `id`'s that are not in our backend.
+4. Add a conditional to handle ideas `id`'s that are not in our backend.